JC Chats: What to Watch, Read and Listen to – February 2016

 I then listened to them talk about it on the SRSLY podcast which piqued my interest – so we headed off one Wednesday to see it.
 The film focuses on the run up to the 2008 financial crash and about the hedge funds which realised the crash was going to happen, so bet against the housing market.
 I know that can sound like a whole lot of words, but the film is docudrama style and does a whole lot of explaining.
 I mean at one point they get Selena Gomez in to explain what a synthetic CDO is, so even if you aren’t into economics, you can definitely follow along.

 When the financial crash happened, I was actually still at school and in my little NZ bubble so I honestly didn’t pay too much attention.
 Yeah, the world was in recession but I didn’t know how or why, Paul and I had talked about it in the past but it never really hit home.
 So I found this film fascinating!
 I don’t know if it’s just ’cause I’m in business but the way the economy was set up and what the banks were doing was just madness.
-And with the economy doing it’s crazy things now, I highly recommend this for a bit of info!
+I’m currently looking into the best trading app uk to use to invest my money with so I’ve been keeping a close eye on the economy recently and with it doing it’s crazy things now, I highly recommend this for a bit of info!

 I’ve only watched the first few episodes of this show but it is an Icelandic drama which focuses on a murder in a small town.
 A giant snow storm then hits the town meaning no one can really enter or leave.
 It is subtitled but I haven’t had a show grip me like this in a long time and I’m really looking forward to see how it works out.
 Plus, I’m a little Iceland obsessed at the moment so all the sweeping scenery is just awesome and makes me want to get holidaying over there!